ECTS grading scale: Sample size

-Revision of the original idea – second version (2009)
+Second version (2009)

 In light of the experience with the ECTS 5-point grading scale in the past years, it can be said that the second step described above (the splitting into five segments, top 10%, next 25%, next 30%, next 25%, lowest 10%, also called A, B, C, D, E) proved to be far too ambitious and difficult to implement, especially in those national grading systems with only five or fewer passing grades, which could hardly fit into the predetermined percentage structure provided by the ECTS scale.
 In fact, the use of the ECTS scale by European institutions has been rather limited.